Arise Therefore

 Arise Therefore is the fourth studio album by Will Oldham.
 It was released in 1996 under the moniker Palace Music, although sometimes credited simply to "Palace".
 The album features David Grubbs, Ned Oldham, and a Mayatone drum machine credited as "Maya Tone".
 It was recorded by Steve Albini at Pachyderm Studio in Cannon Falls, Minnesota.

 Critical reception

-Kurt Wolff of AllMusic gave the album 4 out of 5 stars and praised the lyrics, calling them "beautiful in their stark, pale honesty as often as they are indecipherable."
+Kurt Wolff of AllMusic praised the lyrics, calling them "beautiful in their stark, pale honesty as often as they are indecipherable."